quicwg/ops-drafts/draft-ietf-quic-manageability.md

 version from the client is not supported (see {{Section 6 of QUIC-TRANSPORT}}.
 Version Negotiation packets are not intrinsically protected, but future QUIC versions will use later encrypted messages to verify that they were authentic.
-Therefore any modification of this list will be detected and may cause the endpoints to terminate the connection attempt.
+Therefore, any modification of this list will be detected and may cause the endpoints to terminate the connection attempt.

 Also note that the list of versions in the Version Negotiation packet may